Officer William Porter: "I didn't see anything externally, cuts or wounds"

-Although there is conflicting testimony about when, witnesses said Gray complained at least once of being unable to breathe.
-Gray asked Porter for medical assistance when the officer checked on him at the fourth stop, according to Allan’s testimony and Porter’s interview with department investigators.
-Allan said Gray probably was injured when the van stopped suddenly.
+Although there is conflicting testimony about when, witnesses say Gray complained at least once of being unable to breathe.
+He asked Porter for medical assistance when the officer checked on him at the fourth stop, according to Allan’s testimony and Porter’s interview with department investigators.
+Allan said Gray likely was injured when the van stopped suddenly.

 The delay in getting Gray medical attention led Allan to classify Gray’s death as a homicide.

-“If he had gotten prompt medical attention, it would not have been a homicide,” she stated, adding that Gray probably would have survived if van driver Caesar Goodson had rushed him straight to a hospital when he told Porter “I can’t breathe.”
+“If he had gotten prompt medical attention, it would not have been a homicide,” she stated, adding Gray likely would have survived if van driver Caesar Goodson had rushed him straight to a hospital when he told Porter “I can’t breathe.”

 On Wednesday, Dr. Vincent Di Maio, a forensic pathologist testifying for the defense, said Gray’s death should have been declared an accident and that the fatal injuries likely occurred during later stops on the police wagon.

 “It was just an accident and accidents happen,” he said.

 Di Maio said he believes Gray suffered a “single catastrophic event” between the fifth and sixth stops – not between the second and fourth, as the prosecution claims – that left him paralyzed and unable to speak.

 Jury selection began on November 30, and the state called its first witness two days later.
 The Porter case is expected to end by December 17.
 On Monday, one juror – an African-American woman – was dismissed because of a medical emergency and replaced by one of four alternates, a white man.